wonkatin/fetch-weather/README.md

 - You can learn more about forms [here](https://facebook.github.io/react/docs/forms.html).
   - When this event fires, take the `event.target.value` and `fetch()` from the OpenWeather API.

-- Hint!!
-The `value` of your text fields need to be 'controlled' in your components state

 - Use the response from the API to display the current temperature, the high and low temperatures, the current weather description, and the name of the city.
   - Note: Our solution uses Fahrenheit.
 You're free to use Celsius or Kelvins if you'd like.